stas-at-ibm/os-pipelines-trigger-vote-demo/README.md

 ## Webhook

 You can create the webhook manually via the Gitea UI or use the webhook task run.
+The task run assumes that the Gitea server and k8 service are running in the `vote-app` project/namespace.

 ```bash
 oc create -f templates/gitea-webhook-task-run.yaml